History of Tampa, Florida: Yellow fever

 Conditions in the city deteriorated to the point that residents voted to temporarily disincorporate the city in 1869.
 However, it would reincorporate in 1872.
 As a result, Tampa's population fell from approximately 885 in 1861 to 796 in 1870 and 720 in 1880.

+It is speculated that for the 1887 epidemic, cargoes of fruit from Cuba were the most likely carriers of the infected mosquitoes.
+When the Cubans traded with the Italians, the infected mosquito was able to bite the Tampa man Charlie Turk, which led to the subsequent epidemic.

 Fort Brooke decommissioned

 Fort Brooke was decommissioned in 1883.
 Except for two cannons fished from the river and displayed on the nearby University of Tampa campus, all traces of the fort are gone.

 Late 19th Century growth

 Tampa's fortunes shifted dramatically beginning in the 1880s with the construction of the first railroad links to the town and the development of thriving cigar and phosphate industries – all within a decade.
 These changes combined to bring sudden prosperity and explosive growth – Tampa's population jumped from less than 800 residents in 1880 to over 15,000 in 1900, making it one of the largest cities in Florida.